Dudemanguy/mpv-manga-reader/README.md

 Defaults to `no`.
 Tells the manga reader whether or not to start in continuous mode.
 This is mutually exclusive with double page mode.

 ``continuous_size``\
 Defaults to `8`.
 This is the amount of pages stacked together for each chunk in continuous mode.
+Note that you will probably encounter a render error if you set the size too large.

 ``double``\
 Defaults to `no`.
 Tells the manga reader whether or not to start in double page mode.
 This is mutually exclusive with continuous mode.